nirmeir/Directed-Weighted-Grapth/README.md

 To run this project, download th EX2.jar and /data folder, and place them in the same folder.

-- *Option 1* : Run from GUI After you have downloaded the files neccessary (Ex2.jar, /data) run Ex2.jar, enter a path to a json file in the loading screen.
+- *Option 1* : Run from Graphics.GUI After you have downloaded the files neccessary (Ex2.jar, /data) run Ex2.jar, enter a path to a json file in the loading screen.
 Select to run an algorithm from the menu.
 You can also choose to load or save a new json file from the menu.
 - *Option 2* : run form CLI After you have downloaded the files neccessary (Ex2.jar, /data), open a terminal at the